dadkakdead/MagicBox/README.md

 [Django]: <https://www.djangoproject.com/>

 ## How to ##
-- [Configure PythonAnywhere's notebooks to use the same virtual environment as ntReport]
+- [Configure PythonAnywhere's notebooks to use the same virtual environment as MagicBox]
 - [Automate boring stuff with Python]

-[Configure PythonAnywhere's notebooks to use the same virtual environment as ntReport]: <https://help.pythonanywhere.com/pages/IPythonNotebookVirtualenvs/>
+[Configure PythonAnywhere's notebooks to use the same virtual environment as MagicBox]: <https://help.pythonanywhere.com/pages/IPythonNotebookVirtualenvs/>
 [Automate boring stuff with Python]: <https://automatetheboringstuff.com/>

 ## Farewell ##
-I would be happy to hear any feedback/news about how you use **ntReport** in real life.
+I would be happy to hear any feedback/news about how you use **MagicBox** in real life.
 Feel free to write me at devrazdev@gmail.com.
 Thank you.